Virtual Appliances W/ Turnkey Linux

 Why Virtual Appliances?

-TurnKey Linux is a Debian-based virtual appliances library that integrates some of the best open-source software into ready-to-use solutions.
-Each virtual appliances is optimised for ease of use and can be deployed in just a few minutes on bare metal, a virtual machine and in the cloud.
+TurnKey Linux is a library of Debian-based virtual appliances.
+It seamlessly combines some of the finest open-source software into ready-to-use solutions.
+Each virtual appliance is designed for optimal user-friendliness.
+Therefore can be deployed in just a few minutes, on bare metal, or a virtual machine.

 Virtual Appliances